-Since the 2010-2011 Canterbury earthquakes, Environment Canterbury has sped up a project to identify properties in Canterbury which, because of past land use, may have soil which is contaminated by chemicals or hazardous substances.
+Environment Canterbury is undertaking a project to identify properties in Canterbury which, because of past land use, may have soil which is contaminated by chemicals or hazardous substances.

 This factsheet provides background on how potentially contaminated land is identified, how the information is recorded and used, and provides some answers to commonly asked questions.